themarshallproject/klaxon/DEVELOPING.md

 If you're interested in [helping improve Klaxon by contributing code](CONTRIBUTING.md), this is a quick guide to how to get it running on your local machine for development.

-First, we'll assume you already have git on your local machine, as well as a standard postgres installation.
+First, we'll assume you already have git on your local machine, as well as a standard postgres installation (if you need a [quick way to get Postgres up and running, try this](https://postgresapp.com/)).
 So go to your terminal, navigate to whatever directory where you keep your projects and clone the Klaxon repo.

 ```
 git clone git@github.com:themarshallproject/klaxon.git